 Monday night football and weekend golf with the guys are ordinarily stiff competition, but have no fear.
-Serve up this hazelnut thumbprint with a “kiss” of white chocolate on top, and you’ll captivate him for good.
-Unfilled cookies are best stored in airtight containers at room temperature up to 1 week.
-If filled, cookies should be stored in the fridge (the filling is perishable) and enjoyed within 2 to 3 days, before the cookies get soft.–Julie M. Usher
+Serve up these thumbprint cookies with a “kiss” of white chocolate on top, and you’ll captivate him for good.–Julie M. Usher

 - Quick Glance

 - 40 M

 - 1 H, 15 M

 - Makes 3 1/2 to 4 dozen (1 3/4- to 2-inch) squares

 - 1/4 cup lightly toasted chopped hazelnuts, with their skins intact, cooled

 - 2 sticks (8 ounces) unsalted butter, slightly softened

 - 1/2 cup firmly packed light brown sugar

 - 2 1/2 teaspoons hazelnut extract